xyproto/wavecarve/README.md

 ![carved](img/carved3.png)

-And here is the re-created audio from example.wav, created with `cmd/recreate` and then converted to `.mp3`:
+And here is the re-created audio from `example.wav`, created with `cmd/recreate` and then converted to `.mp3`.
+The audio has lost quite a bit of quality in the process and is not particularly pleasing to listen to:

 https://github.com/xyproto/wavecarve/raw/main/mp3/output.mp3

-The audio has lost quite a bit of quality in the process of being converted to an spectrogram and back.

-And if the carved image is used to re-create audio instead, this is the result:
+If the carved image is used to re-create audio instead, this is the result:

 https://github.com/xyproto/wavecarve/raw/main/mp3/carved.mp3

-Even though the audio is of low quality, one can get a hint of which effect seam carving has on audio, and it's not particularly pleasing.
+Even though the audio is of low quality, one can get a hint of which effect seam carving has on audio.
+It's not particularly pleasing.

 ### Conclusions